As the COVID-19 evolves, Grand View Health is making changes to our visitor policy for the most up to date information, please go to GVH.org/COVID.

 For your convenience, patient rooms are equipped with direct-dial telephones.
 Incoming calls may be received between 7 a.m. and 9 p.m.
 Please inform your friends and family of your phone number after you are admitted.
-You will be charged a fee for telephone service regardless of the number of local calls you make or receive.
-This charge is not covered by insurance and must be paid by you when you are discharged.
-If you prefer to not have a phone, inform the cashier by calling 215-453-4635.
 With telephone service, local calls may be made without charge.
 Toll calls or long-distance calls may be placed as collect calls or credit card calls, or charged to your home phone.

 You may have the opportunity to be visited by specially trained therapy dogs while you are a patient at Grand View Health.
 Managed by Grand View’s Volunteer Services Department, all visiting pets are certified as therapy dogs and subject to infection control precautions.
 Appropriately trained individuals aware of the animal’s health status and behavior traits accompany and control the dogs at all times.